bmontt/Peak_Finding_Toolbox/README.md

-# Peak-Finding and Analysis Toolkit for Evoked Potentials and Acoustic Impulse Responses
+# Peak-Finding and Analysis Toolkit for Auditory Brainstem Responses, Head-Related Transfer Functions, and General Acoustics

-This repository will be a **standalone Python package** for ABR analysis, built around your existing code, and designed for extensibility and ease of use by future PIRL researchers.
+This repository is a **standalone Python package** for ABR, HRTF/HRIR, and general acoustic analysis designed for extensibility and ease of use.

 ---